 This post may contain affiliate links.
 Please see our disclosure policy for more details.

-Why You’ll Love these Cottage Cheese Muffins
+Why You’ll Love These Cottage Cheese Muffins

 Want More blueberry goodness?
 Try these healthy blueberry yogurt muffins as well!
 And if you’re loving all the cottage cheese ideas, don’t miss this easy cottage cheese bread — it’s soft, protein-packed, and another great option for a simple, nourishing snack or breakfast.